medo64/BatteryPackLoad/README.md

 to complicate things.

-This device will pulse load every 10 seconds thus having 0.2& duty cycle for average consumption of 0.5 mA.
+This device will pulse load every 10 seconds thus having 0.2& duty cycle for average consumption less than 1 mA.

 ---